4ndr01d3/pinv-server/data-preparation/README.md

 Uploading your dataset
 ======

-When you want to upload your dataset into PINV, the server requires 2 files: one tha includes the interactions and one to include anotations on the proteins:
+When you want to upload your dataset into PINV, the server requires 2 files: one that includes the interactions and one with protein annotations:

 Interactions File
 ------